Skvare/com.skvare.dedupesetting/README.md

 ###Contribution Page ID Specific Setting:
-if you want Contribution page ID specific Dedupe rule, Visit 'Manage Contribution Pages' -> Configure -> Include Profile
+If you want Contribution page ID specific Dedupe rule, Visit 'Manage Contribution Pages' -> Configure -> Include Profile

-You will see Dedupe Rule dropdown list. you can choose the rule as per fields available in the included profile.
+You will see the Dedupe Rule dropdown list. you can choose the rule as per fields available in the included profile.

 Each Contribution page would have their dedupe setting.